MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-invocation.md

 In cases when the caller wants to have more control over the function invocation process, manual function invocation can be used.

 When manual function invocation is enabled, Semantic Kernel does not automatically invoke the functions chosen by the AI model.
-Instead, it returns a list of function calls to the caller, who can then decide which functions to invoke, invoke them sequentially or in parallel, handle exceptions, and so on.
+Instead, it returns a list of chosen functions to the caller, who can then decide which functions to invoke, invoke them sequentially or in parallel, handle exceptions, and so on.
-The function invocation results need to be added to the chat history and returned to the model, which reasons about them and decides whether to call more functions or generate the final response.
+The function invocation results need to be added to the chat history and returned to the model, which reasons about them and decides whether to chose additional functions or generate the final response.
-The caller then adds the function results or exceptions to the chat history and returns it to the model, which reasons about it.

-The example below demonstrates how to use manual function invocation works.
+The example below demonstrates how to use manual function invocation.
 ```csharp
 using Microsoft.SemanticKernel;
 using Microsoft.SemanticKernel.ChatCompletion;